Systemic-Labs/Perfect-Stack/README.md

 # Perfect-Stack  🛠i

-A development guide and an awesome list of recommendations for a developer/team.
+- A development guide and an awesome list of recommendations for a developer/team.
-This document covers libraries, tech stack, platforms, tools and other information to help you in deciding on best available options rather than just follow popularity.
+- This document covers information for best practices, libs, tech stack, platforms, tools,...
+- Help you decide on best-fit options available for you rather than just follow popularity.
+.

-#### Target user:
+- #### Target user:
-This article is useful to Web Developers, Designers, learning devs, startups, all decision makers.
+  - This article is useful to developers, designers, learners, students, startups, and decision makers.
-Feel welcome to contribute, to do an update, improvement, fix a mistake or in case you found a better option with clear advantage.
+  - Welcome to contribute, suggest an update, a better option, fix a mistake,...

 ***

 ### [General Suggestions]

-- Most developers use popular and usually outdated practices, due to: required at workplace, learned in the past, directed by a senior,... include they recommend same things to others, therefore what's most poplular might not be the best option at the time being.
+- Most developers use popular and usually outdated practices, due to: Job/workplace requirement, learned in the past, a senior's advice,... considering they use and recommend same things for 20 years to others, if the cycle goes on for few times. therefore what's most poplular might not be the best option at the time being.

-- If you're a new developer, updating your skills or planning a startup, your'e not bound to the above conditions, therefore do your own research, take advice from   professionals, check few review comparisons and finally make best decisions which benefit you and your products in long-term.
+- If you're a new developer, updating your skills or planning a startup, you're not bound to the above conditions, therefore do your own research, check few review comparisons, founders oppinion, and finally make decisions which benefit you in long-term.
  *...Definitions, information, details and discussion on this topic, at the end of this document...*
+ ***

 #### Which Platforms?
-- If you specifically targeting mobile Apps for Android and IOS, then use Flutter/dart, it's a native cross-platform SDK, has  very basic support for web and desktop...
-But if you want a more general purpose open platform, covering everything, choose the web platform, and your choice of stack, including capacitor for mobile app development.
+- If you're only targeting mobile Apps for Android and IOS, then use Flutter/dart, it's a native cross-platform SDK, has very basic support for web and desktop...
+- But if you want a more general purpose open platform, use the web platform, and custom tech stack based on your requirements, such as "Capacitor" for mobile app development.

 #### ▪ Learning tips
 - Development is not simple, it takes time, effort, practice and experience to gain practical skill, as there are many things to cover.
 - 1st learn the basics including the new updates.
 Ex:  in web >> Basics and new additions of JS, HTML, CSS.
 - Learn from best tutorials/courses, search for recent materials from an experienced tutor with high views/stats, Ex: Fireship.io
-- Learn in a group, join friends, divide learning, research,... share the findouts, work as a team, because it's too much to handle by one person.
+- Make a group, join friends, divide tasks/learning, share your findouts, work as a team,... is too much to handle by only one person.

 ***